sdjebali/PaintorPipe/README.md

 You should obtain 43 loci in the `output_locus` directory.
 Check the `slurm-46703827.out` output file in the `files` directory.

 # Citation
-If you use `PaintorPipe` for your analysis, please cite the publication as follows :
+If you use `PaintorPipe` in your analyses, please cite the publication:

 *Gerber, Z., Fisun, M., Aschard, H., & Djebali, S. (2024).
 PaintorPipe: a pipeline for genetic variant fine-mapping using functional annotations.
 Bioinformatics Advances, 4(1), vbad188.*